What is Financial Accounting

 All these stakeholders look to a business’s financial accounts to determine if the business is doing well or not.

-Of course, only public companies are required to disclose their financial statements to the public, but even for private companies, maintaining a good track record of profit is very important.
+Only public companies are required to disclose their financial statements to the public, but even for private companies, maintaining a good track record of profit is very important.

 FAQs